 Although the Zeros are not hard to drive, they seem to benefit from the use of an amplifier.
 Also, pairing can have quite a big impact on sound and I would classify the Zeros as a very coloured IEM.

 The Zero would benefit from a more neutral source or amp due to its already very dark and warm nature.
 Having a warm source may skew the overall tonality a little too much.

-The Zero has a lot of potential but does have its Achilles heel - poor extension in bass and treble, coupled with its tonality flaw.
+The Zero has a lot of potential but has an Achilles heel – poor extension in bass and treble, coupled with its tonality flaw.
 It loses the tonal accuracy and some tracks can sound a little overly unnatural.

-If you are looking for a pair of earphones that are tonally accurate then the Zeros would not be your cup of tea.
+If you are searching for a pair of earphones that are tonally accurate, the Zeros would not be your cup of tea.
 Nevertheless, I really did enjoy my time with the Zero and there is just something really addictive about the mids that keep me coming back for more.
 It is something that you could listen to for hours on end and get lost in the luscious mids without ever feeling any fatigue.

 Overall Grade: C+

 Click HERE for our grading list for earphones